-The Employee Campaign Coordinator Training Guide also is an excellent place to learn how to run a great employee campaign.
+For assistance in planning a successful campaign, the Employee Campaign Coordinator Training Guide is an excellent place to start.
 Incorporate as many of these steps as you can for a successful campaign.
-A copy is included in your materials or click here for an online copy.
+A copy is included in your materials or click HERE for an online copy.

-A. We have plenty of materials, so if you need more, just click here and let us know what you need.
+A. We have plenty of materials, so if you need more, complete this form or contact your United Way staff person, and let us know what you need.
 We'll fill the order and deliver the additional supplies to you.

 A. The key dates are Day of Caring and Unite!
-We would like all campaigns to conclude by Unite!
+We would like all campaigns activities and reports turned in by Unite!
 For a full listing of campaign dates, check out the Campaign Calendar.

 A. Campaigns can be any length - from one day to one month.
 The time should be what works best for your company.
-We encourage a kickoff meeting featuring speakers from United Way, as well as a partner agency, and distribution of pledge cards.
-Although special events are fun, we encourage them only as a support for the campaign or to use as an incentive to return the pledge cards.
+A good baseline for many companies is a two-week campaign.
+We encourage a kickoff meeting to distribute pledge cards and feature speakers from United Way and a partner agency.
 Contact your United Way staff person for more ideas in planning the right campaign strategy for your company.

 Remember, the best speaker is anyone in your organization who has worked with or been helped by one of the partner agencies, if they are willing to share their story.

 A. Several foundations have been generous enough to donate grants that will be used as matching funds for new or increased Leadership Donors.
 For example, if you gave $500 last year and give $600 this year, the foundation will give $100 to match your increased amount.
 If a donor is new, or gave less than $500 last year, and gives $500 this year, the entire amount will be matched.

 A common question is, "Does the match count in your employee campaign?"
 Unfortunately it does not, but it does help us reach the community challenge and receive additional funds.